mfenner/mfenner.github.io/_posts/2015-06-03-persistent-idenfiers-urls.md

 tags: [persistent identifier]
 ---

 Just like the rest of the internet, much of our scholarly infrastructure is built around the Hypertext Transfer Protocol (HTTP), increasingly HTTPS for security, and soon [HTTP/2](https://http2.github.io/) for better performance.
 In this infrastructure Universal Resource Locators (URLs) are essential to locate resources (sic) such as scholarly articles, datasets, researchers, organizations, or grants.
+Read [this](http://site.thomsonreuters.com/site/data-identifiers/) recent Thomson Reuters report for a good recent perspective on this topic.
 While this works for the most part, there are some issues with URLs - not specific to scholarly content, but particularly import here:<!--more-->

 1. multiple URLs can point to the same resource
 2. URLs can be long and look ugly